 "I don't feel any pressure.
 The pressure I feel is for myself; I always have a lot of expectations, so I think it's just about being focused on what you have to do on the pitch."

 On being an LGBTQ+ role model alongside her partner, Chelsea captain Magdalena Eriksson: "We play as role models individually, but also together, having come out and having to be open about it.
 I didn't realise until that picture came out how big an inspiration we actually are for a lot of people."

 On joining Chelsea: "I'm excited to just play for such a big club, to play with so many amazing players and to also be playing in the league.
 The English league, it's so exciting at the moment and I'm really looking forward to it."

 After her second UEFA award: "These individual awards you get, it always shows that what you're doing is the right thing and that I'm on the right path.
 So obviously I'm super happy about it."

 What she might achieve yet

-• “I want to win the Champions League, win titles in different leagues and play in the Olympics.
-I think that would be quite cool to say that I've won titles in different countries.”
+• "I want to win the Champions League, win titles in different leagues and play in the Olympics.
+I think it would be quite cool to say that I've won titles in different countries."

-• Denmark are yet to qualify for a World Cup or win a major title but with Harder as their spearhead that is not out of the question.
+• Denmark are yet to qualify for a World Cup or win a major title, but with Harder as their spearhead that is not out of the question.